aibolem/vexflow-wiki-vexchords/VexFlow-Font-Rendering.md

 ## Font files

-Each VexFlow font consists of a `glyph` file and a `metric` file, in the `src/fonts` directory.
-For example, Bravura has `src/fonts/bravura_glyphs.js` and `src/fonts/bravura_metrics.js`.
+Each VexFlow font consists of a `glyph` file and a `metric` file, in the [`src/fonts`](https://github.com/0xfe/vexflow/tree/master/src/fonts) directory.
+For example, Bravura has [`src/fonts/bravura_glyphs.js`](https://github.com/0xfe/vexflow/tree/master/src/fonts/bravura_glyphs.js) and [`src/fonts/bravura_metrics.js`](https://github.com/0xfe/vexflow/tree/master/src/fonts/bravura_metrics.js).

-The glyph files consist of drawing primitives for each glyph, indexed by glyph code (which is usually a SMuFL code.)
+The glyph files consist of coded drawing primitives (`moveTo`, `lineTo`, `bezierCurve`, etc.) for each glyph, indexed by glyph code (which is usually a SMuFL code.)
 The file is machine generated from a font file, and its format is described at the end of this document.
 Here's an example:

 ```javascript
     "bracketTop": {